FAQ

 —Ben Dean, Ph.D.,

-My therapeutic training and background as a marriage and family therapist is based in systemic, narrative, collaborative and the post-modern approaches which are non-pathology based, but are respectful, collaborative and empowering.
+My therapeutic training and background as a marriage and family therapist is based in systemic, narrative, collaborative, and post-modern approaches, which are non-pathology based, but are respectful, collaborative, and empowering.

-There are some myths out there commonly purporting that therapy focuses only on problems and the past while coaching focuses on solutions and moving forward.
-This is patently false, ignorant and uninformed.
-My specific training was in solution-focused and solution-oriented approaches, positive psychology, resiliency research, non-pathology based family therapy approaches and strong family research and practices.
+There are some myths out there, commonly and erroneously, purporting that therapy focuses only on problems and the past, while coaching focuses on solutions and moving forward.
+This is patently false, ignorant, and uninformed.
+My specific training was in solution-focused and solution-oriented approaches, positive psychology, resiliency research, non-pathology-based family therapy approaches, and strong family research and practices.
 The vast majority of my therapy colleagues also practice from a strengths-based approach.
 I have no problem with good coaching.
 I’ve always found it interesting that to distinguish themselves, some coaches find it necessary to tear down another field to make themselves look better.
 And further to do the tearing down in a way that isn’t even accurate and is often misleading.
 Is that really the type of person you are looking to help you make changes in your life?

 Does it really work?